 Two types of lobbyists compete for policymakers' attention.
-These consist of special interest groups that advocate for themselves utilizing in-house lobbyists and commercial lobbyists- often referred to as "hired guns" - who intermediate between special interests and policymakers.
-The questions we address in this paper are what economic and political incentives determine this division of lobbying activities between these two types of lobbyists; how do the policy issues on which the two lobby types lobby differ; and what roles do the political and institutional environments play in determining the relationships between lobbyists and policymakers?
-The standard industrial organization answer to these questions of which tasks are accomplished within a firm and which contracted out relates to economies of scale, control over information and secrets, hold-up problems, or access to human capital and expertise.1 While there is undoubtedly some truth to these standard arguments when applied to the lobbying industry, they fail to consider some important industry features.
-Firstly, lobbying services are not a homogeneous commodity; rather, they involve a variety of activities that include, at a minimum, the transfer of information and resources from the lobby to a policymaker.2 Secondly, the agents involved in transacting over lobbying services- special interest groups, commercial lobbyists, and policymakers- have varied objectives and face different incentives determined via principal-agent relationships, where either the policymaker or the interest group may be the de facto principal of the lobbyist.3 Special interests are motivated by the desire to realize payoff relevant policy favors and either employ in-house lobbyists representing them exclusively or contract commercial lobbyists working for simple for-profit organizations.
-Lobbyists may not just differ in policy motivations but also in the market and regulatory environments they face in earning compensation.
-Policymakers value information and resources and acquire them via incomplete contracts with special interests and commercial lobbyists.
+These consist of special interest groups that advocate for themselves utilizing in-house lobbyists and commercial lobbyists-often referred to as "hired guns" - who intermediate between special interests and policymakers.
+The questions we address in this paper are what economic and political incentives determine this division of lobbying activities between these two types of lobbyists, how do the policy issues on which the two lobby types lobby differ, and what roles do the political and institutional environments play in determining the relationships between lobbyists and policymakers?
+The standard industrial organization answer to these questions of which tasks are accomplished within a firm and which contracted out relates to economies of scale, control over information and secrets, hold-up problems, or access to human capital and expertise.
+While there is undoubtedly some truth to these standard arguments when applied to the lobbying industry, they fail to consider some important industry features.
+Firstly, lobbying services are not a homogeneous commodity; instead, they involve various activities that include, at a minimum, transferring information and resources from the lobby to a policymaker.
+Secondly, the agents involved in transacting over lobbying services- special interest groups, commercial lobbyists, and policymakers- have varied objectives and face different incentives determined via principal-agent relationships, where either the policymaker or the interest group may be the de facto principal of the lobbyist.
+Special interests are motivated by the desire to realize payoff-relevant policy favors and either employ inhouse lobbyists representing them exclusively or contract commercial lobbyists working for simple for-profit organizations.
+These commercial lobbyists represent a wide range of clients, even those with conflicting policy interests.4 Lobbyists may differ not just in policy motivations but also in the market and regulatory environments they face in earning compensation.
+Policymakers value information and resources and acquire them via incomplete contracts with special interests and